rodrigorato/labeltainter/README.md

 ## Goals
 This project has the following objectives:
 * Allow adding taints on Kubernetes nodes based:
+    * Label key/values if key is present on nodes;
-    * Label key/values present on nodes on the Kubernetes cluster;
+    * Label key/values if pair is present on nodes;
     * Custom label key/value combinations;
 * Keep the lowest possible runtime overhead;
 * Keep the solution as simple and as clean as possible;